doswelleth-zz/prodigy/README.md

 Players and parties are notably unknown to one another and are self-interestedly incentivized to legitimize contracts.

-Random parties may browse the parties section of the website and inspect uninitialized contracts, and work on them for a fee of 1% of given contract's price.
+Random parties may browse the parties section of the website and inspect uninitialized contracts, and work on them for a fee of 1% of a given contract's price.

 Our random player must **conform to the contract** to prepare it for initialization by a random party, after a student accepts the contract and submits an answer to its problem: